-Strategy management decisions are subject to daily transparency through our proprietary investment monitoring system.
+Portfolio management decisions are subject to daily transparency through our proprietary investment monitoring system.
 Regular meetings are held to cover:

-- investment research and portfolio management; - · investment guidelines and SIPO compliance; and - overall investment governance.
+- investment research and portfolio management; - investment guidelines and SIPO compliance; and - overall investment governance.

-Our investment strategy review and monitoring process commences with the Research & Portfolio Meeting which monitors security research and portfolio management.
+Our investment strategy review and monitoring process commences with the Research & Management Meeting which monitors security research and portfolio management.
 The minutes of these meetings are tabled at the Investment Committee meeting.

 The Investment Guidelines Meeting monitors compliance with the internal investment guidelines and this SIPO (see below for more information on the role of the investment guidelines).
-Any material matters arising from these meetings are tabled at the Investment Committee meeting.
+The minutes of these meetings are also tabled at the Investment Committee meeting.